rmbeddor14/deepfake_explore/README.md

 - this is annoying so i think the issue is still that inference.py it expects to be run inside the `Wav2Gen` folder. running again directly to test

+- ok I tested it a few times by running just the `generate_lip_sync.py` and did get it to work. now trying with the `user_interface.py`

+- i'll share all the info here and then write up instructions for how to use

+- check out `demos/an unscripted guided demo Mar 19.mp4` to see a demo and hear me think through things in the wild!